a review of Contra 4

 If you arrive at the end of this still looking for the evolution of Contra, look no further than Gears of War.
 Remember the last stage, on the deathtrain streaking under a blood-red, post-apocalyptic sky?
 There’s a cut-scene where a subhumanoid alien monster berserker freak charges through a stack of crates.
 The crates shatter and explode, and for an instant, their contents are revealed: boxes of cereal.
 With 98% of the world’s population wiped out, someone is still shipping cereal from one place to another.
 That’s a classy little jab right there.
 That Cliffy B guy gets it.

-paragraph i couldn’t fit anywhere else: Likewise, when From Software released Metal Wolf Chaos for the Xbox — a game in which the hotshot president of the United States sets off on a continent-spanning giant robot battle against a coup-staging vice president — the internet’s children didn’t go “Fuck yeah!
-Satire!” — they went “Fuck yeah!
+paragraph i couldn’t fit anywhere else: Likewise, when From Software released Metal Wolf Chaos for the Xbox — a game in which the hotshot president of the United States sets off on a continent-spanning giant robot battle against a coup-staging vice president — the internet’s children didn’t go “heck yeah!
+Satire!” — they went “heck yeah!
 Awesome!”